Slow Cooker Beef Pot Roast

 - Next layer the carrots on top of onion/celery layer.

 - Set roast on to of carrot layer.

 - Place potatoes around the roast.

 - Pour 3 tablespoons of Worcestershire sauce on the roast.

 - Place chopped garlic, 1 tsp. of coarse salt, and ½tsp. of pepper on top of roast.

 - Pour 2 ½ cups of beef broth on the potatoes.

-- Cover and cook on high for 8 hours.
+- Cover and cook on slow for 8 hours or high for 5 hours.

 - When cooked, carefully remove roast and vegetables from slow cooker.

 We party at Savvy Southern Style – join us!